Antony and Cleopatra (1972 film): Production

 The film was shot in Spain.
 Heston re-used leftover footage of the sea battle from his 1959 film Ben-Hur as well as outtakes from the 1963 film Cleopatra.

 Charlton Heston had played Mark Antony in two previous Shakespearean films, both adaptations of Julius Caesar, the first in 1950, the second in 1970 (also produced by Peter Snell).

+Reception

+The film was a box office bomb, receiving poor reviews and failing to attract audiences, which led to the film withdrawing from theatres.

+In 2023, the film was featured in a MovieWeb list of "10 Best Movies about Cleopatra, Ranked".
+MovieWeb also said of it: "[w]ith great costumes and lavish sets, it's a great film that is underrated".

 Home video

 The film received poor reviews and, as a consequence, a very limited release in the United States.
 It was released on DVD in March 2011.